rsalik/concurrently-blog/posts/how-to-svelte-blog.md

 ---

 ![Code](../imgs/first-post/website-source.png)

+*Big thanks to [mattjennings on GitHub](https://github.com/mattjennings/sveltekit-blog-template), whose code I used to learn how to do this.*

 The blog that you're reading right now is built with [SvelteKit](https://kit.svelte.dev/).
 Posts are written in markdown, and `mdsvex` is used to parse the markdown into HTML.